FLUX-SE/all_docs/documentation/5_Spatialisation_Technology/5_6_Room_Panning_Types/5_6_1_Vector_Base_Amplitude_(VBAP).md

 Three important dependencies to consider when using VBAP;

 1. Speakers must be placed _around_ the listening position.
-2. Speakers ideally should be equidistant from the listening position^2
+2. Speakers ideally should be equidistant from the listening position*
 3. 2D Speakers should be on the same horizontal plane as the ears
 4. VBAP works best when the listening room is not very reverberant